Your Rights as a Hospital Patient in New York State - Section 3

 - Hospital-specific statistics will give you the percentages regarding deliveries and use of special procedures during births occurring at your hospital of choice.
 You will also be informed of the hospital's special practices, including the availability of birthing rooms or rooming in.
 This information is important to the planning of your childbirth experience.

 - Inpatient insurance coverage in New York State is provided for a mother and her newborn for at least 48 hours after childbirth for vaginal delivery and at least 96 hours after a caesarean section.
 In addition, each hospital must provide patient education, assistance and training in breast or bottlefeeding and any necessary maternal or newborn clinical assessments.
-Check with your insurance company for more details on your maternity coverage.
+Check with your insurance company for m

 |Hospitals must also (1) assure that prenatal childbirth education classes are available for all prebooked women; (2) distribute newborn screening educational literature; (3) provide all prebooked women with a written description of available options for labor, delivery and postpartum services.